-In other words, for positive $\lambda$, there is a `valley' on the surface of $g_{\lambda}(\m w)$ along the line $w_j = 0$ and the valley becomes deeper and wider as $\lambda$ increases.
-In summary, the larger the values of $\lambda$ the more $w_j$'s (or, equivalently $t_j$) are pushed towards $0$ by the algorithm and then a sparse model is selected (i.e, small number $k$ of variables chosen).
-At the extreme a value $\lambda_{\max }=\left\|y\right\|^2_{2}/n$ will force all the $t_j$ to be equal to $0$ and the null model will be selected.
+In other words, for positive $\lambda$, there is a `valley' on the surface of $g_{\lambda}(\m w)$ along the line $w_j = 0$ and the valley becomes wider as $\lambda$ increases.
+In summary, the larger the values of $\lambda$ the more $w_j$ (or, equivalently $t_j$) have tendency to move towards $0$ by the optimization algorithm and then a sparse model is selected (i.e, small number $k$ of variables chosen).
+At the extreme value $\lambda_{\max }=\left\|y\right\|^2_{2}/n$, all $t_j$ are forced towards $0$ and thus the null model will be selected.

-In practice, this tuning parameter $\lambda$ is generally calibrated by defining a grid of $\lambda$ values and then exploits $K$-fold cross-validation procedures (e.g., \cite{YM20}) or model selection criterion (e.g., \cite{Akaike1973,Schwarz1978, ChenChen2008}).